Facelift Surgery

 As with all surgical procedures, revisional surgery may be necessary to correct minor irregularities.
 The results of a facelift usually lasts between five and twelve years.
 Most people can have two to three facelifts in a lifetime, depending on the extent of each procedure and the amount of scarring that occurs with each facelift.

 Cost is always a consideration in elective surgery.
-Prices for a tummy tuck can vary widely between Specialist Plastic Surgeons.
+Prices for a facelift can vary widely between Specialist Plastic Surgeons.
 Some factors that may influence the cost include the surgeon’s experience, the type of procedure used and the geographic location of the office.

 Costs associated with the procedure may include: